hail2u/html-best-practices/README.md

     <!DOCTYPE html>

-### Don’t use character references as much as possible
+### Avoid using character references as much as possible

 If you write an HTML document with UTF-8, almost all characters (including Emoji) can be written directly.